invidian/secure-and-reproducible-arch-linux/README.md

 ```sh
 ykman otp swap
 ```

+**NOTE: If you have access code configured on any of the slots, swapping will fail!
+You must remove access code from both slots to be able to swap them.**

 This command is non destructive and you can run it as many times as you want.
 Slots will be swapped each time.